mitchi/TSPARK/README.md

       <n> : number of parameters
       <v> : domain size of a parameter

-No command found, expected one of color, dcolor, dhgraph, dic, dih, edn, graphviz, pv, tway
+No command found, expected one of color, dcoloring, dhgraph, dicr, dih, edn, graphviz, pv, tway
 ```